White Star Line: The Boer War and the Big Four

 With the death of Thomas Ismay, his eldest son, Bruce, took over.
 He was joined at the helm of Ismay, Imrie & Co. by his friend Harold Sanderson in addition to the members already present, notably the now elderly William Imrie and his brother, James Ismay.
-The company was very quickly involved in the Second Boer War, with several of its ships being requisitioned, starting with the cargo ship Nomadic in October 1899.
+The company was quickly involved in the Second Boer War, with several of its ships being requisitioned, starting with the cargo ship Nomadic in October 1899.
 Several ships quickly followed, notably Britannic, which had become surplus to requirements on the North Atlantic route.
 A total of ten ships were assisting in the war effort, six of them as part of their regular service.
-17,000 men and 4,000 animals were transported to the conflict by White Star vessels in just over two years.
+17,000 men and 4,000 animals were transported to the conflict by White Star ships in just over two years.

 Even before Oceanic had been completed, White Star had already started making plans for a considerably larger addition to their fleet.
 In September 1898, before his health began failing, Thomas Ismay negotiated the terms for the orders for the last passenger liner he would ever order for the line he had built.
 This time, plans were essentially the same as they had been with Oceanic, only taking considerably more steps in innovation.
 While staying with the trend in focusing more on comfort than speed as had been set with Cymric and Oceanic, Ismay's plans called for a new passenger liner of dimensions the world had never seen, and her chosen name was to be Celtic (1901), a name taken and reused from the original Oceanic class.
 The initial designs for Celtic had her at 680 ft in length, slightly shorter than Oceanic, but with a greater breadth of 75 ft.
 Additionally, while Oceanic had set the record for length, Celtic would triumph in tonnage, measuring just over 20,000 tons.